 Gestalt therapy is based on dialogue, which means the therapist and client engage in authentic, open communication in a supportive environment.
 This facilitates trust and helps to see yourself from a new angle.
 The therapist’s empathetic and respectful feedback might help to understand the impact of your behaviour on yourself and on others.

-I’m also specialising in the treatment of trauma, post-traumatic stress disorder (PTSD), and complex developmental traumas (childhood traumas).
-I employ modern trauma-focused approaches based on neuropsychological findings, such as somatic experiencing, sensorimotor therapy, and polyvagal theory (the theory of regulation of the vagus nerve).
+I also specialise in the treatment of trauma, post-traumatic stress disorder (PTSD), and complex developmental traumas (childhood traumas).
+I employ modern trauma-focused approaches based on EMDR, somatic experiencing and polyvagal theory (the theory of regulation of the vagus nerve).
 This framework is particularly useful when working with clients who experienced emotional, physical or sexual abuse, people with anxiety and depression, self-harm, and eating disorders.